juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 false
 ```

-Or if two intervals are disjoint:
+Or if two `Intervals` are disjoint:

 ```julia
 julia> i = Interval(0,1,true)